 Ruffin Osorio - Readers' Favorite

-This is a story that doesn't only portray the way of life of the Indians before modernity, but one that proposes a powerful philosophy modeled around the laws of life and what we could learn from nature and animals.
+This is a story that doesn't only portray the way of life of the Indians before modernity but proposes a powerful philosophy modeled around the laws of life and what we could learn from nature and animals.
 It is interesting to watch the young warrior as he grows in wisdom and strength.
-Michael O. Gibbs is a great writer, with a gift for descriptions and dialogue.
-The descriptions are very clear and they create a world where the reader can find himself or herself walking side by side with the characters.
-The dialogues read naturally and the characters are real, even if they are pulled from a culture few readers will be familiar with.
+Michael O. Gibbs is a great writer with a gift for descriptions and dialogue.
+The descriptions are very clear, and they create a world where the reader can find himself or herself walking side by side with the characters.
+The dialogues read naturally, and the characters are real, even if they are pulled from a culture few readers will be familiar with.

 I enjoyed the juxtaposition between humans and animals, and how some animals can be role models in the way we think and relate with others.
 The plot is well-thought out with a lot to keep the reader focused, interested, and entertained.
 It is fast-paced and the suspense is biting.

 Spirit Wolf: A High Plains Warrior Novel is the kind of story you finish before you're aware you even started.
 A work of great beauty.

 Lion Hunter is a young brave living amongst the Wolf Ridge people.
 After his father's death, his mother has no choice but to go into exile, but before she does that, she goes to a witch named Kills-In-The-Dark and asks her to take care of Lion Hunter.
 Lion Hunter's path towards becoming a man and a warrior amongst his people starts with the witch and an old man who lives by himself in the wilderness.
 This old man is Spirit Man, and he will teach Lion Hunter about the ways of the animals and the history behind his witch mentor's name so that he can become a great leader amongst his people.
 While he learns from the old man, the time for him to go on his vision quest approaches.